bevy-cheatbook/bevy-cheatbook/src/cookbook/print-framerate.md

 ## In-Game / On-Screen FPS counter

+UPDATE!
+I have now released a Bevy plugin which provides a much better version of the code on this page, ready for you to use!
+Consider trying my [`iyes_perf_ui`][project::iyes_perf_ui] plugin!

+Bevy maintainers have expressed interest in upstreaming it, and we will try to make it official in the next Bevy release (0.14)!

+For now, I am also keeping the old code example below in the book, for
+completeness:

+---

 You can use Bevy UI to create an in-game FPS counter.

 It is recommended that you create a new UI root (entity without